-There are many causes of abnormal pronation, the most common being:
+There are many causes of excess pronation, including:

-The result of pronation can vary from patient to patient but it should be noted that this abnormal force on the body is a major contributor of a myriad of bony and soft tissue problems, often leading to pain.
+The result of pronation can vary from patient to patient.
+While some people may remain asymptomatic, for others the abnormal force from the effects of pronation on the body can be a major contributor to a myriad of bony and soft tissue problems, often leading to pain.

 When flat feet or pronation forces become excessive or abnormal, symptoms may occur in the following areas: